 - refined fuels

-LoRa technology transmits this ocean data to users onshore.
-LoRa-based devices translate data into RF signals that can be sent and received over the air.
+LoRa technology transmitted this ocean data to users onshore.
+Additionally, LoRa-based devices translate data into RF signals that can be sent and received over the air.
 The extremely long-range data links also require little power.

 Deployment of Buoys